-Amount of Rental Assistance.
-The maximum Rental Assistance available through the HTF Program is the difference between 30% of the Gross Monthly Household Income and the lesser of the Gross Rent (Contract Rent plus Utility Allowance) or area Payment Standard.
+The maximum Rental Assistance available through HTF Program Rental Assistance is the difference between 30% of the Gross Monthly Household Income and the lesser of the Gross Rent (Contract Rent plus Utility Allowance) or LPS.
 The minimum Participant Rent is 30% of their Gross Monthly Household Income.

 If zero income is claimed, the Participant must provide a signed Verification of Zero Income to the Administrator.
-The Administer may establish more frequent assessments until a source of income is established.
-It is important for the Administrator and Partnering Service Provider to collaborate in order to serve the target number of households by connecting households to eligible benefits and employment services.
+The Administrator may establish more frequent assessments until a source of income is established.
+The Administrator and Partnering Service Provider should collaborate in order to serve the target number of households by connecting households to eligible benefits and employment services.

 Working within the guidelines on the maximum Rental Assistance, Administrators have flexibility to structure their programs to best serve their target population and maximize scarce resources.
 One example of differently structured programs includes subsidy cap programs in which the maximum Rental Assistance is based on the unit size.
-Program structures should be proposed at the time of application and are subject to Minnesota Housing approval.
-Administrators who wish to change the structure of their existing program should contact Minnesota Housing.
+Program structures may be proposed at the time of application and are subject to Minnesota Housing approval and discretion.
+Administrators who wish to change the structure of their existing program must contact Minnesota Housing.
+Minnesota Housing will provide written approval, request for clarification, or denial within 60 days.

 Administrators are required to keep a copy of each Rental Assistance calculation in the Participant's file.
-A Request for Payment Standard Waiver may be used, or the Administrator may create their own form, as long as it contains the same information.
+A Payment Standard Waiver form may be used, or the Administrator may create their own form, as long as it contains the same information.

 Rental Assistance Calculation \$ Amount

 Contract Rent

 Utility Allowance

 Gross Rent (Contract Rent plus Utility Allowance)

-Cannot exceed local Payment Standard of \$ for a bedroom unit
+Cannot exceed LPS of \$ for a bedroom unit

-If Gross Rent exceeds the local Payment Standard, check here to indicate that the Waiver from Payment Standard form is in Participant file
+If Gross Rent exceeds the Local Payment Standard, check here to indicate that the Request for Payment Standard Waiver form is in Participant file

 30% of Gross Monthly Household Income

 Gross Annual Household Income ÷ 12 x .30

 Round figure up if 50 cents or more, round down if 49 cents or less (whole numbers only)

 Rental Assistance

-Enter the difference between 30% of Gross Monthly Household Income and the lesser of the Gross Rent or the Payment Standard (Gross Rent cannot exceed the Payment Standard) OR
+Enter the difference between 30% of Gross Monthly Household Income and the lesser of the Gross Rent or the LPS (Gross Rent cannot exceed the LPS) OR

 The program subsidy cap of, if applicable.

-Participant Rent

-Equals the difference between the Contract Rent minus the Rental Assistance.

-Excess Utility Expense (Optional, per Administrator policy)